cicsdev/cics-java-liberty-jdbc/README.md

 ### To import the samples into Eclipse
 1. Import the projects into CICS Explorer using **File -> Import -> General -> Existing projects into workspace**
 1. Resolve the build path errors on the Dynamic web project using the following menu from the web project: **Build Path -> Configure Build Path -> Libraries -> Add Library -> CICS with Java EE and Liberty** and select the version of CICS TS for deployment (either CICS TS V5.3 or CICS TS V5.4)

+### Building the Example

+The sample can be built using the supplied Gradle or Maven build files to produce a WAR file and optionally a CICS Bundle archive.

+#### Gradle (command line)

+Run the following in a local command prompt:

+`gradle clean build`

+This creates a WAR file inside the `build/libs` directory and a CICS bundle ZIP file inside the `build/distributions` directory.

+If using the CICS bundle ZIP, the CICS JVM server name should be modified in the  `jvmserver` property in the gradle build properties [file](gradle.properties) to match the required CICS JVMSERVER resource name, or alternatively can be set on the command line as follows.

+`gradle clean build -Pjvmserver=MYJVM`

+#### Maven (command line)

+Run the following in a local command prompt which will create a WAR file for deployment.

+`mvn clean verify`

+This creates a WAR file in the `target` directory.

+If building a CICS bundle ZIP the CICS bundle plugin bundle-war goal is driven using the maven verify phase.
+The CICS JVM server name should be modified in the <jvmserver> property in the [`pom.xml`](pom.xml) to match the required CICS JVMSERVER resource name, or alternatively can be set on the command line as follows.

+`mvn clean verify -Djvmserver=MYJVM`

 ### To configure CICS for JDBC type 2 connectivity to DB2
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)